 Keep in mind, however, that factors like how competitive a certain housing market is depend on a lot more than just the time of year.

 July and August

 Across the United States, July and August are by far the busiest months when it comes to home sales.
 Even though there may be more inventory during this time, there are also more buyers.
 Depending on market conditions, this can make for a very competitive environment that could easily result in bidding wars and pressure to close fast.

 In general, home sales peak right around the end of August.
 Once you reach September, there is a marked decrease in closings.
 This decrease continues into the end of the year, when people are more preoccupied with holidays and saving money.

 Overall, home sales do not start picking back up until April of the following year.
 This means that the end-of-year months are less competitive but also that there are fewer homes on the market.

 Depending on where you live, this could be a good time to test the waters, as the few sellers willing to list their homes during this time may be more open to negotiating.

 Is Now a Good Time to Buy a House?

-With mortgage rates at an all-time low in 2020, many first-time (and experienced) buyers are asking themselves whether or not this is the right time to buy a property.
+Mortgage rates reached an all-time low in 2020 and 2021, and although 2022 will not continue this trend, mortgage rates are expected to stay low.
+This has led many first-time (and experienced) buyers to ask themselves whether or not this is the right time to buy a property.